 The passive activity loss rules may limit the amount of losses you can deduct.
 These rules apply to losses in Parts I, II, and III, and line 40 of Schedule E.

 Losses from passive activities may be subject first to the at-risk rules.
 Losses deductible under the at-risk rules are then subject to the passive activity loss rules.

-You generally can deduct losses from passive activities only to the extent of income from passive activities.
-An exception applies to certain rental real estate activities (explained on page E-2).
+You can deduct losses from passive activities in most cases only to the extent of income from passive activities.
+An exception applies to certain rental real estate activities (explained later on this page).

-A passive activity is any business activity in which you did not materially participate and any rental activity, except as explained on this page and page E-2.
-If you are a limited partner, you generally are not treated as having materially participated in the partnership's activities for the year.
+A passive activity is any business activity in which you did not materially participate and any rental activity, except as explained later on this page.
+If you are a limited partner, you in most cases are not treated as having materially participated in the partnership's activities for the year.

-The rental of real or personal property is generally a rental activity under the passive activity loss rules, but exceptions apply.
+The rental of real or personal property is a rental activity under the passive activity loss rules in most cases, but exceptions apply.
 If your rental of property is not treated as a rental activity, you must determine whether it is a trade or business activity, and if so, whether you materially participated in the activity for the tax year.

 See Pub.
 925 for special rules that apply to rentals of:

 - Substantially nondepreciable property,